TL;DR

 The task

-You are launching this week — a new product, a major feature, a v2 — and need launch-day copy across X, LinkedIn, ProductHunt, your email list, and possibly Reddit, Hacker News, and an in-app banner.
-Each surface has its own format and tone, but the underlying story is the same.
+You are launching this week — a new product, a major feature, a v2 — and need launch-day copy for X, LinkedIn, ProductHunt, your email list, and maybe Reddit, Hacker News, or an in-app banner.
+The underlying story is one story.
+The work is porting it into five formats that each reward something different, without sounding copy-pasted.

 What to feed the AI

-- A 1-paragraph product brief: what it is, who it is for, what it replaces.
+- A one-paragraph product brief: what it is, who it is for, what it replaces.

 - The single sharpest hook (“we cut signup from 6 minutes to 30 seconds”).